🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 If your website becomes a victim of a DDoS attack and is flooded with traffic, it will make your website inaccessible for a period of time.

-How to Fix WordPress Website 503 Error
+How to fix WordPress website 503 error

-1. Deactivate Plugin
+1. Deactivate plugin

-If you just installed a Plugin and suddenly encounter a 503 error, it is most likely caused by this newly installed plugin.
+If you just installed a plugin and suddenly encounter a 503 error, it is most likely caused by this newly installed plugin.
 You just need to deactivate this plugin.
-You might wonder, with a 503 error, I can't even access the website Admin Dashboard, how can I deactivate the plugin?
-Don't worry, in this case, you can use FTP software like FileZilla to delete or rename the recently uploaded plugin folder to deactivate the plugin.
+You might wonder, with a 503 error, I can't even access the website backend, how can I deactivate the plugin?
+Don't worry, in this case, you can use FTP software like FileZilla to delete or rename the recently uploaded plugin folder to deactivate the plugin.WordPress插件FTP目录Simply, you can directly rename the plugins folder under the wp-content folder in your website root directory.
+If you know the name of the recently uploaded plugin, go into the plugins folder, find the plugin folder, and delete or rename it.

-2. Disable the current WordPress Theme
+2. Disable current WordPress theme

-If your website's 503 error is caused by changing the Theme, similar to disabling plugins above, simply disable the current Theme.
-The method is also to use FTP software, log in to the website folder, find the
+If your website 503 error is caused by changing the theme, similar to disabling the plugin above, simply disable the current theme.
+The method is also to use FTP software, log into the website folder, find thewp-content/themesfolder, then delete or rename the theme folder you just uploaded.
+WordPress will then use a default theme.
+If you haven't installed a default theme, manually upload one.

 3. Debug WordPress custom code